Who are you?

 I am lost on a homework problem.
 Will you help me?

-Unfortunately, I no longer have the time to tutor students on an individual basis.
-If you have a short conceptual question, though, I might be able to link you to the video with the answer.
+Maybe.
+If you have a short conceptual question, I might be able to link you to the video with the answer.
 Alternatively, you could pick up a copy of my textbook, which shows you how to solve games step-by-step.